neillturner/kitchen-verifier-serverspec/README.md

     $ gem install kitchen-verifier-serverspec

-When it runs it install serverspec on the remote server.
+When it runs it install serverspec on the remote server or the workstation if remote_exec set to false.
 This can be configured by passing a Gemfile like this:

 ```
 source 'https://rubygems.org'